thecointech/thecoin/docs/dev-live.md

 A full, live environment living entirely on localhost.

-Does not (?) require env vars.
+Has committed env file.
 Runnable by any developer

 ethereum emulator
  - DONE contract is automatically deployed